charizardavi/charizardavi.github.io/README.md

-##Charizardavi's github site
+## Charizardavi's github site

->as you can seen, its not even close to being done
+- As you can see, its not even close to done
->its just here so I can work on it
+- Im still working on it
->Hopefully it will be done soon :)
+- Hopefully it will be done soon :)